fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 As an example, we will create a stacked column 2D chart to plot the revenue split for each quarter of the current year by product category - food products and non-food products.
 The data plots for each category are rendered using two distinct colors to help interpretation.
 The data plots for non-food products are stacked above the data plots for food products, instead of alongside as in multi-series charts.

-To create a stacked column chart in 2D follow the steps given below:
+To create **stacked column charts** in 2D follow the steps given below:

 * In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.